Generalizations of data-driven balancing: What to sample for different balancing-based reduced models

 \section{Introduction}

-Model-order reduction (\MOR) is the procedure by which one approximates a large-scale dynamical system with a surrogate reduced-order model (\ROM).
-We refer the reader to, {e.g.~\cite{antoulas2005approximation,benner2017model,antoulas2020interpolatory,BenGQetal20a}}, for an overview of \MOR of large-scale dynamical systems. \emph{Balanced truncation} (\BTr) \MOR~\cite{moore1981principal,mullis1976synthesis} and its variants, e.g.~\cite{desai1984transformation,green1988balanced,opdenacker1988contraction}, are considered among the ``gold standards'' for \MOR of linear time-invariant (\LTI) dynamical systems, which are the focus of this work.
-The allure of \BTr methods stems from the fact that they preserve certain desirable qualitative features (e.g., stability or passivity) of the full-order model (\FOM), and satisfy tractable \emph{a priori} bounds on either the relative or absolute $\CH_\infty$ approximation error.
+Model-order reduction (\MOR) refers to the procedure by which one approximates a large-scale dynamical system with a surrogate reduced-order model (\ROM)~\cite{antoulas2005approximation,benner2017model,antoulas2020interpolatory,BenGQetal20a}. \emph{Balanced truncation} (\BTr) model reduction~\cite{moore1981principal,mullis1976synthesis} and its variants~\cite{desai1984transformation,green1988balanced,opdenacker1988contraction,enns1984model} comprise a well-established class of methods for the approximation of linear time-invariant (\LTI) dynamical systems, which are the focus of this work.
+The allure of \BTr methods stems from the fact that they preserve desirable qualitative features of the full-order model (\FOM), e.g., asymptotic stability or passivity, and often provide tractable \emph{a priori} bounds on the relative or absolute $\CH_\infty$ approximation error.

-\BTr and its variants are ``intrusive'' by nature; that is, they require access to an explicit representation of the internal system dynamics ({the state-space form}) to compute the \ROM from the full-order system matrices via projection.
-In this work, we are interested in \emph{data-driven} approaches, which are ``non-intrusive''.
-In other words, data-driven methodologies construct surrogate \ROM{}s \emph{entirely} from input-output invariants (e.g., impulse response measurements or transfer function evaluations) without the need to reference a particular realization of the \FOM.
-These data can be obtained either experimentally (e.g., by measuring the response of some physical system in laboratory setting) or synthetically (i.e., via numerical or ``black box'' simulation of the underlying model).
+\BTr and its variants are \emph{intrusive} by nature; that is, they require access to an explicit state-space formulation of the approximated system's internal dynamics to compute a \ROM from the full-order system matrices via projection.
+In this work, we are interested in \emph{data-driven} approaches for reduced-order modeling.
+Data-driven methodologies are \emph{non-intrusive} in the sense that they construct surrogate \ROM{}s entirely from input-output invariants, such as impulse response measurements or transfer function evaluations, without the need to reference a particular realization of the \FOM.
+These data can be obtained experimentally, e.g., by measuring the response of some physical system in a laboratory setting, or synthetically via numerical simulation of a computational model.